 33. Find the right audience

-To get a good conversion rate, target the people from your niche.
-Attract traffic who would have an interest in your niche then only you will be able to get a good conversion rate.
-Promote your blog on similar forums or sites.
+To achieve a high conversion rate, focus on your niche audience.
+Attract visitors who have a genuine interest in your niche in order to maximize your conversion rate.
+Advertise your blog on relevant forums or websites.

 34. Blog lacking a contact form